EAST QUOGUE FIRE DISTRICT

 REGULAR MONTHLY MEETING

 The Regular Monthly Meeting of the Board of Fire Commissioners of the East Quogue Fire District was called to order by Chairman Aaron Sacks at 7:30 p.m.
-Present were Commissioners Aaron Sacks, Allyn Jackson, James Schaefer and Michael Mattera, First Assistant Chief Scott Flynn, Firehouse Attendant David Schaffauer (left at 7:50 p.m.), Treasurer Nancy Knotoff and Secretary Lorraine Gregory.
+Present were Commissioners Aaron Sacks, Allyn Jackson, James Schaefer, Jennifer Davonski and Michael Mattera, Chief Scott Davonski, First Assistant Chief Scott Flynn, Second Assistant Chief David Rosante, First Responder Amit Patel (left at 8:00 p.m.), Treasurer Nancy Knotoff and Secretary Lorraine Gregory.

 FIREHOUSE ATTENDANT REPORT